Parcel Number 67101-0176

 Project History and Description

-North Glengarry BESS is a proposed up to 17 Mega-Watt (“MW”) lithium-ion battery storage Project located at Parcel Number 67101-0176, North Glengarry, ON, K0C 2B0, under development by North Glengarry BESS Limited Partnership.
-This infrastructure project will bring significant investment and local benefits including employment, lease payments and capital spending in the local economy.
+North Glengarry BESS is a proposed 16.3 Mega-Watt (“MW”) lithium-ion battery storage Project located at Parcel Number 67101-0176, North Glengarry, ON, K0C 2B0, under development by North Glengarry BESS Inc. This infrastructure project will bring significant investment and local benefits including employment, lease payments and capital spending in the local economy.

-The North Glengarry BESS Project is being developed by North Glengarry BESS Limited Partnership, an affiliate of Wahgoshig Solar FIT5 LP which has been approved by the IESO among the 55 Qualified Applicants with the experience and capabilities to successfully develop, construct, and operate facilities acquired through these procurements.
+The North Glengarry BESS Project is being developed by North Glengarry BESS Inc., an affiliate of Wahgoshig Solar FIT5 LP which has been approved by the IESO among the 55 Qualified Applicants with the experience and capabilities to successfully develop, construct, and operate facilities acquired through these procurements.

 Components